 - Carpo was the personification of fall and was also responsible for guarding the gates to Mount Olympus.
 She was also a special attendant to Aphrodite, Hera and Persephone.
 Carpo played an important role in the ripening and harvesting of crops and farmers held her in high regard

 The Horae As the Goddesses of the Seasons

-It might seem strange that there were only three goddesses for four seasons, but this was because the ancient Greeks didn’t recognize winter as one of the seasons.
+It might seem strange that there were only three goddesses for four seasons.
+While the Horae are often associated with the progression of the seasons, the ancient Greeks had a different organization for seasons compared to the modern four-season model.
 The Horae were beautiful, friendly goddesses who were represented as gentle, happy young women wearing wreaths made of flowers in their hair.
 They were almost always depicted together, holding hands and dancing.

 In addition to their role as the deities of the seasons and guards of Olympus, the Horae were also the goddesses of time and the hours.
 Every morning, they would help set up the chariot of the sun by yoking the horses and again in the evening when the sun set, they would unyoke the horses again.

 The Horae were often seen in the company of Apollo, the Muses, the Graces and Aphrodite.
 Together with the Graces, they made clothing for Aphrodite, the goddess of love, dyed with the flowers of spring, much like the clothes they wore themselves.

 There’s also a group of twelve Horae, known as the personification of the twelve hours.
 They were the protectresses of the different times of the day.
 These goddesses are described as the daughters of the Titan Chronos, god of time.
 However, this group of Horae is not very popular and only appears in a few sources.

 FAQs About the Horae